Monodromy dependence and connection formulae for isomonodromic tau functions: Introduction and statement of results

 The non-formal global properties of solutions of the equation (\ref{gensys0}) are described by its {\it monodromy data} $M$ which include: i) formal monodromy exponents $\Theta_{\nu,0}$, ii) appropriate connection matrices between canonical solutions at different singular points, and iii) relevant Stokes matrices at irregular singular points.
+All these objects will be also described in more detail in the main body of the paper.
 Let us denote the space of monodromy data of the system (\ref{gensys0}) by $ \mathcal{M} $.
-It will be described in more detail in the main body of the paper.

 Assume that irregular singular points (i.e. the points with $r_{\nu} > 0$) are $\infty$ and the first $m \leq n$ among the singular points $a_{1},\ldots,a_n$.
 Introduce the set $\mathcal{T}$ of {\it isomonodromic times}